aldopando/BellabeatCaseStudy/README.md

 - *18.75% inactive users for at at least one full week*.
 - *12.75% inactive users for at least two full weeks*.
-- *High levels of inactivity during the first three weeks, reaching the peak of inactive users during week 2 (zero steps, intensity, and METs)*
+- *High levels of inactivity during the first three weeks, reaching the peak of inactive users during week 2 (zero steps, intensity, and METs)*.
 - *High Levels of Inactivity during the weekends*.

+**Bellabeat should carry out a survey about customer satisfaction oriented to user experience with the wereable and the app.
+This will help the company to identify the reasons why people

 **Bellabeat should promote the usage of the wearable specially throughout the first week by sending notifications about the benefits of tracking health data**.